mikeescro/Random-Quote-Generator/README.md

 It's a random quote generator

 Features include:
-Random quote generated upon clicking on button
+Random quote generated upon clicking on button,
-Random color generated after each click of the button Alternatively, it is self timed after 15 seconds to run the program changing the bacground color and providing a new quote
-Quotes do not repeat until it has cycled through each of over 10+ quotes
+Random color generated after each click of the button, 15 second self timer to run the program changing the background color and providing a new quote, Quotes do not repeat until it has cycled through each of over 10+ quotes.